tbm00/Item64/README.md

 <details><summary>-- breakEvent:</summary>
 <details><summary>-- -- rewardChance: (DOUBLE)</summary>

-Only applicable if breakEvent.rewardBlockPlacing.enabled==true.
-0 to exclude from reward calcuation.
+Applicable on *all types* but only applicable if breakEvent.rewardBlockPlacing.enabled==true.
+0 to exclude from reward calculation.
 </details>
 <details><summary>-- -- rewardMessage: (STRING)</summary>

-Only applicable if breakEvent.rewardBlockPlacing.enabled==true & rewardChance>0.
+Applicable on *all types* but only applicable if breakEvent.rewardBlockPlacing.enabled==true & rewardChance>0.
 </details>
 <details><summary>-- -- giveRewardItem: (BOOLEAN)</summary>

-Only applicable if breakEvent.rewardBlockPlacing.enabled==true & rewardChance>0.
+Applicable on *all types* but only applicable if breakEvent.rewardBlockPlacing.enabled==true & rewardChance>0.
 Not applicable on `NO_ITEM`.
 </details>
 <details><summary>-- -- rewardCommands: (LIST-STRING)</summary>

-Only applicable if breakEvent.rewardBlockPlacing.enabled==true & rewardChance>0.
+Applicable on *all types* but only applicable if breakEvent.rewardBlockPlacing.enabled==true & rewardChance>0.
 </details>
 </details>
 </details>